Andrewneteye4343/scDock/Metadata/README.md

 If you want to group samples during input, please provide a metadata.txt file following the demonstrated format.
 When metadata.txt is provided, the Seurat object will include a metadata column named "sample_group", defined according to the file.
-The "sample_group" label can be used as the value for the argument `Run_CellChat_group_by argument` in config.yaml for downstream CellChat analysis.
+The "sample_group" label can be used as the value for the argument `Run_CellChat_group_by` in config.yaml for downstream CellChat analysis.
 The metadata.txt file should contain two tab-separated columns:
 ● file_name
 ● group